+A community victory for Japanese Americans, as eBay removes the sale listing of 20 Manzanar drawings just hours before they were to be sold.
+"This could of happened to anyone, if it wasn't me, someone could of gotten hurt," Kokumai wrote on Instagram.
+"We need to take care of each other.
+Why is it so hard to treat people with respect. . . .
+I was angry, frustrated, confused, scared, but I was also heartbroken to see and experience how people could be so cold. . . .
+Please take care of each other.
+Please look out for one another.'
+Kokumai, who was featured in the July 26-Aug.
+15, 2019, issue of the P.C., is widely regarded as America's best hope to win a medal in karate, which is making its Olympics debut in July; at press time, she did not report the incident with police.
 Japanese American Olympian Racially Harassed; JACL Creates Anti-Hate Page s AAPIs across the nation continue to be victims of racially motivated hate crimes, National JACL has created an Anti-Hate page on its website (www.jacl.org) that contains vital resource information.
 The civil rights organization on its website stated, "JACL works to eradicate the use of negative stereotypes and misperceptions about Asian Americans and Pacific Islanders.
 To accomplish this, the JACL monitors and combats hate crimes and hate incidents including defamation and racial/ethnic profiling."
-On April 1, Japanese American library of the Pacific Citizen to educate future generations.
-INFORMATION: 123 Ellison S. Onizuka St., Suite 313 | Los Angeles, CA 90012 Olympian Sakura Kokumai was racially harassed by an unidentified man while training at Grijalva park in Orange County, Calif.; Kokumai will be representing the U.S. in karate at the upcoming Summer Games in Tokyo.
+On April 1, Japanese American Olympian Sakura Kokumai was racially harassed by an unidentified man while training at Grijalva park in Orange County, Calif.; Kokumai will be representing the U.S. in karate at the upcoming Summer Games in Tokyo.
 The man began yelling at Kokumai as she recorded the exchange on her cell phone, frightened at the alarming tirade but remaining calm so as not to provoke him further.
 Throughout the heated exchange, bystanders did not offer help to the athlete.
 Only toward the end did a woman offer assistance - something Kokumai is still trying to process.
-"This could of happened to anyone, if it wasn't me, someone could of gotten hurt," Kokumai wrote on Instagram.
-"We need to take care of each other.
-Why is it so hard to treat people with respect. . . .
-I was angry, frustrated, confused, scared, but I was also heartbroken to see and experience how people could be so cold. . . .
-Please take care of each other.
-Please look out for one another."
-Kokumai, who was featured in the July 26-Aug.
-15, 2019, issue of the P.C., is widely regarded as America's best hope to win a medal in karate, which is making its Olympics debut in July; at press time, she did not report the incident with police. - P.C.
-Staff PACIFICCITIZEN 2021 SPRING CAMPAIGN JACL MEMBER?
-TO SERVING SPRING CAMPAIGN SERVING SPRING CAMPAIGN SERVING SPRING CAMPAIGN SERVING CAMPAIGN Name: 'I'm glad to see the Pacific Citizen growing and evolving with its website, and especially LOVE the much easier-to-navigate digital archives.
+'I'm glad to see the Pacific Citizen growing and evolving with its website, and especially LOVE the much easierto-navigate digital archives.
 It's a treasure trove for JAs to learn about our community's history, and for scholars and journalists looking to connect the past with the present.
 Thanks for the improvements, P.C.!'
-Name. - Gil Asakawa Address 1: A STATE OF THE PARTY OF THE PAR Phone Number : E-mail : PAGING STRIKE 1970 The P.C.'s mission is to 'educate on the past Japanese American experience and preserve, promote and help the current and future AAPI communities.'
-Pacific Civilian 1650 Your donations will help build and preserve a cohesive PACIFIC CITIZEN 1828
+Gil Asakawa LEGAL - P.C.
+Staff PACIFICCITIZEN 2021 SPRING JACL MEMBER?
+Y N \$50 \$100 \$150 \$200 OTHER Name : Address 1: Phone Number : - E-mail : The P.C.'s mission is to 'educate on the past Japanese American experience and Your donations will help build and preserve a cohesive library of the Pacific Citizen to educate future generations. preserve, promote and help the current and future AAPI communities.'